paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Simon
+title: Very Honest Plumber
 type: review
 rating: 5
 location:
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+I have three houses and he does work on all properties and have been doing it for the last couple years. very honest and very professional.
+I never have to call him back as he has great attention detail.
+He goes above and beyond and I would highly recommend.
+I feel very fortunate to have found him.